Appeals court denies petition by former Illinois Governor Blagojevich

 Blagojevich, a Democrat, was arrested in December 2008 when he was still governor.
 He was impeached by the state’s General Assembly in early 2009, becoming the first Illinois governor to be removed from office.
 He began serving his federal prison sentence in 2012.

-In the July ruling, the 7th Circuit Court said there was overwhelming evidence against Blagojevich, who attempted in 2008 to make money from his power to appoint a replacement for Barack Obama, who was leaving his seat in the U.S. Senate after winning the presidential election.
+In the July ruling, the 7th Circuit court ruled that there was overwhelming evidence against Blagojevich, who attempted in 2008 to make money out of his power to appoint a replacement for Barack Obama, who was leaving his seat in the U.S. Senate after winning the presidential election.

 The court did ask for a retrial on five counts, however, after determining there was a problem with instructions to the jury on those counts.